BI 103 : General Biology: Ecology

 Course Description

-Designed to fulfill general education requirements, this courses is intended for non-major students whose program requires biology courses.
+Designed to fulfill general education requirements, this course is intended for non-major students whose program requires biology courses.
 Focus is on ecological concepts including interactions between organisms and the abiotic environment, co-evolutionary adaptations, and Central Oregon flora and/or fauna.
 Scheduled labs may include outdoor field trips.
 Need not be taken in sequence.

 Course learning outcomes